tedneward/Research/content/reading/management/team-topologies.md

 * 50: limit of people with whom we can have mutual trust
 * 150: limit of people whose capabilities we can remember

+Teams are "stable group of 5 to 9 who work towards a shared goal as a unit.
+Forming a team takes from 2 weeks to 3 months.
+Stable teams, not static.
+In high trust orgs, it is ok to change teams once a year.
+In a typical org, 2 years.

 Orgs can be composed from Dunbar-compatible groupings of these sizes; when a limit is reached, split off another unit as a semi-independent grouping

+Every part of the SW system needs to be owned by exactly one team.
+Team members need a team first mindset: Put the needs of the team above your own.
+Embrace diversity.
+Reward the whole team, not individuals.
+Assign training budgets to the whole team and let them decide.

+3 Types of cognitive load (the total amount of mental effort being used in the working memory (John Sweller)):

+* Intrinsic: Fundamentals of the problem space.
+Example: programming language.
+* Extraneous: Environment related.
+Example: how to deploy.
+* Germane: Special attention is required.
+Value adding.
+Example: business domain.

+Minimize intrinsic, eliminate extraneous to leave room for germane.
+To measure cognitive load, ask the team: Do you feel like you are effective and able to respond in a timely fashion to the work you are asked to do?

+Heuristics; 3 types of domain:

+* Simple.
+* Complicated.
+* Complex.

+Each domain to one team.
+If domain is too big, split into subdomains.
+One team, either: 2-3 simple domains; 1 complex domain.
+Avoid 2 complicated domains, better split the team.

+Define a Team API:

+* Code: endpoints, libraries, clients, …
+* Versioning.
+* Documentation.
+* Practices and principles.
+* Communication tools.
+* Work information: what is working on now, next and future.
+* Consider the Team API for usability point of other teams.

+Provide team, space, and money for guilds and communities of practice.

+Design Physical and Virtual environment for:

+* Focused individual work.
+* Collaborative intra-team.
+* Collaborative inter-team.

 ###